ouspg/CompSec/Lab3_ChipWhisperer/README.md

 ## **Breaking RSA**
 Last task for this level is about principles of reading private key of RSA algorithm during decryption by analysing captured power traces with python scripts.

-This task is based on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B11_Breaking_RSA.
+This task and example scripts are taken from on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B11_Breaking_RSA.
 This task should be able to be completed by following instructions below, but feel free to look at original tutorial because pictures and related information it contains might be helpful when you do this task.

 First, if you do not know what is RSA, you can find basic information about if from https://en.wikipedia.org/wiki/RSA_(cryptosystem)